How to back up your website and Database via CPanel

 Other files ...

 There are also many other files that make up your website, these files also sit on the server and wait to be called by your browser.
-Every one of these files holds a significance and each one is an essential part of the structure of your website.
+Each one of these files holds significance and each one is an essential part of the structure of your website.

 Periodically backing up these key files is not only sensible but a required piece of any website owners housekeeping.